 Online Mortuary Science Degree Program Information

 Online mortuary science degree programs provide students with the basic principles and skills needed to work in the funeral service industry.
-This article looks at associate degree programs in mortuary science, which can be earned through a combination of online and on-campus study.
+This article looks at associate's degrees in mortuary science, which can be earned through a combination of online and on-campus study.

 Students can find several mortuary science associate's degree options available through online study.
-These programs are offered through a combination of online classes and on-campus lab work.
+These programs are offered through a combination of online classes and on-campus lab sessions.
 Some programs call for internships.

 Courses that can be taken online in a mortuary science associate's degree program include anatomy, and ethics.
 Students learn skills for meeting with family members for funeral planning, and some programs include business courses.
 On-campus labs give students practice in the skills they'll need for embalming, restorative and cosmetic work.